JoyCuratoR/brainyquotebot/README.md

   html_text()
 ```
 ## Quote Author
 Extracting the author of the quote is much of the same process as before.
-Use the extension to select which HTML node we want, exclude the parts we don't want until all that's highlighted are the ones we need.
+Use the extension to select which HTML node we want, exclude the parts we don't want until all that's highlighted in green and yellow are the ones we need.
 Click XPath, copy it, and use the following code to extract it.

 ``` r
 quote_author <- page %>%